harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 Use this deployment method when you want to perform verification in a full production environment, or when you want zero downtime.

-For blue/green deployments, the **App Resize** step is always 100% because it does not change the number of instances as it did in the canary deployment.
-In blue/green, you are deploying the new application to the number of instances set in the **App Setup** step and keeping the old application at the same number of instances (100% count).
+For blue/green deployments, by default, the **App Resize** step is 100% because it does not change the number of instances as it did in the canary deployment.
+However, you can define the percentage in the **App Resize** step.
+In blue/green, you are deploying the new application to the number of instances set in the **App Setup** step and keeping the old application at the same number of instances.
+You

 Once the deployment is successful, the **Swap Routes** configuration switches the networking routing, directing production traffic (green) to the new application and stage traffic (blue) to the old application.